spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 ### Directly in blade/html

-You should copy the built css from `vendor/spatie/laravel-medialibrary-pro/ui/media-library-pro-styles/dist/styles.css` into your `public` folder, and then use a `link` tag in your blade/html to get it: `<link rel="stylesheet" href="{{ asset('css/main.css') }}">`.
+You should copy the built CSS from `vendor/spatie/laravel-medialibrary-pro/ui/media-library-pro-styles/dist/styles.css` into your `public` folder, and then use a `link` tag in your blade/html to get it: `<link rel="stylesheet" href="{{ asset('css/main.css') }}">`.

-If you would like to customize the css we provide, refer to the `Customizing css` section of the documentation.
+If you would like to customize the CSS we provide, refer to the `Customizing CSS` section of the documentation.